funvill/funvill.github.io/_posts/2010-12-29-what-i-did-in-2010-year-end-review.md

 I joined VHS (<a href="http://vancouver.hackspace.ca/">Vancouver hack space</a>) a electronics group, where I can talk about tech, security, and other geeky subjects and learn from others.

-I met a very special lady, who has made me overwhelmingly happy this year, and I have had good friends move away for better opportunities who I miss dearly.
-Socially this year has been a roller-coaster of ups and downs.
-Never have I ever felt so connected with a single person and so disconnected with my community at the same time.

 New Skills
 <ul>
 	<li><a href="http://en.wikipedia.org/wiki/Lock_picking">Lock-picking</a> - I got the chance to see a guest presenter that was teaching lock picking at VHS over the thanksgiving weekend.
 He was a securities expert giving talks about how easy cretin types of locks and security features where broken. (physical and electronic) He gave a 2 hour persntaiton on picking locks.
 I have picked up some <a href="http://www.dealextreme.com/products.dx/category.829~page.1~pagesize.52~pagesort.relevence">lockpicks</a> from <a href="http://www.dealextreme.com/">dealextreme</a> a few months ago, but never got around to playing around with them.
 I picked my first lock in 1hr and picked up a bunch of practice locks to play with.
 With practice over the last few month I can pick most normal locks in under 30 sec, and tougher locks in 5-10 mins.
 Its shocking how easy it really is to pick a lock. <a href="http://deviating.net/lockpicking/">Instructions slides, and more info</a></li>